usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

 ### Link to Internet URL

 Organizations may need their documentation (e.g., SSP) to reference external resources, such applicable laws and regulations (e.g., HSPD-12) and other organizational items (e.g., official agency logos).
-This first example illustrates how an OSCAL SSP might make use of a link to an internet URL to reference a government policy and an agency logo.
+This first example illustrates how an OSCAL SSP might make use of a link to a resource through the use of an [absolute](/concepts/uri-use/#absolute-uri) or [relative](/concepts/uri-use/#relative-reference) URL to reference a government policy and an agency logo.

 {{< tabs XML JSON YAML >}}
 {{% tab %}}